CosysX/transitledger_vehicle/README.md

 ## How to Use

-**This is the Transit Ledger applicaiton which is deployed on a trasit vehicle and connects to network to support transit fare collection**
+**This is the Transit Ledger applicaiton which is deployed on a transit vehicle and connects to network to support transit fare collection**

 ## Usage